GLOBAL MARKETS-U.S. shares, oil jump after Fed statement

 percent, while yields on the benchmark 10-year Treasury note

-fell 150 basis points on the day as markets bet on a September
+fell more than 140 basis points on the day as markets bet on a

 The dollar dropped to two week-troughs against the yen